An official army family and MWR Site

 On a final note, as sort of mentioned above, the type of cheese also makes a difference.
 The blend I tried the first time worked, but I will be sticking to sharp or extra sharp cheddar in future.

 But it isn’t just the type of cheese that makes or breaks the flavor.
 The quality of the cheese used also makes a difference.
-In the past I made the beer cheese with my husband’s favorite, a Wisconsin extra sharp.
+In the past, I made the beer cheese with my husband’s favorite, a Wisconsin extra sharp.
 However, after watching an episode of Top Chef where they used Tillamook (I have used their mozzarella in the past) five ways in one dish, I decided to give their higher quality (than my husband’s favorite) cheese a try.
 The overall taste, even with the original full can of beer, was well worth the additional cost and will be my future go to from this point onward.

 Ingredients